 1. Parties [, within their capabilities,] shall cooperate to ensure that transfer of marine technology undertaken under this Agreement takes place on fair and most favourable terms, including on concessional and preferential terms, in accordance with mutually agreed terms and conditions, and the provisions of this Agreement.

 [2.
-Parties shall promote and encourage economic and legal conditions for the transfer of marine technology to developing States Parties, including through the provision of incentives to enterprises and institutions.]
+Parties shall promote and encourage economic and legal conditions for the transfer of marine technology to developing States Parties, taking into account the special circumstances of small island developing States, including through the provision of incentives to enterprises and institutions.]

 3. The transfer of marine technology shall be carried out with due regard for all legitimate interests, including, inter alia, the rights and duties of holders, suppliers and recipients of marine technology.

-4. Marine technology transferred pursuant to this Part shall be appropriate, relevant and, to the extent possible, be reliable, affordable, up to date, environmentally sound, available in an accessible form for developing States Parties.
+4. Marine technology transferred pursuant to this Part shall be appropriate, relevant and, to the extent possible, be reliable, affordable, up to date, environmentally sound and available in an accessible form for developing States Parties, taking into account the special circumstances of small island developing States.

 Article 46